plinss/acmebot/README.md

 * `key_passphrase` specifies the passphrase used to encrypt private keys.
 The default value is `null`.
 A value of `null` or `false` will result in private keys being written unencrypted.
-A value of `true` will cause the password to be read from a prompt, the command line, or stdin.
+A value of `true` will cause the password to be read from the command line, the environment, a prompt, or stdin.
 A string value will be used as the passphrase without further input.
 * `dhparam_size` specifies the size (in bits) for custom Diffie-Hellman parameters.
 The default value is `2048`.